SBCURLEY/ci-assessment/README.md

 ## Usage
-Once the above is installed is complete, you can run the application using the following on the Command Line
+Once the above is installed is complete, you can run the application using the following on the Command Line. `weather.sh` is a shell script, so bshould be run it using a shell interpreter like `bash` or `sh` (as executable)

 `./weather.sh`